malisetti/gowire-example/README.md

 ## Package design considerations
 - Each type declares the interfaces that it depends on and also describes its own behaviour with an interface
-- The type's dependencies are provided by `wire`
+- If the dependency is known, it goes as property.
+If it not known then as a functon argument.
+The type's dependencies are provided by `wire`
 - Keep dependencies to only what are required

 ## Notes